 - Understands English well and/or is age 6+

-She also can read Korean (phonetic alphabet) and is just starting to learn how to read English.
+She can read Korean (phonetic alphabet) and is learning how to read English.
 Therefore, we are waiting to teach Pinyin because…

 - She is still inconsistent with English phonics